pulamusic/jekyll-base/_posts/2017-05-29-writing-for-the-sake-of-writing.md

 So the idea is to write without stopping.
 I have a sense now as to what 500 words looks like, so I can glance at the word-count function less often.
 Even though I have set a goal of 350-500 words per post I want to be able to write without any external preoccupations.
 Word count should be about the last thing I look at.

 That being said, there is some craft involved in being able to hit a particular length or word count.
 It's not a trivial thing.
-Feewriting to a certain length is one thing, but being able to edit one's writing to fit a specific length is ultimately important for getting things published.
+Freewriting to a certain length is one thing, but being able to edit one's writing to fit a specific length is ultimately important for getting things published.
 In the end, that's the goal: publishing.
 Writing for the sake of writing is really not all that helpful if it isn't done in service to becoming a better "published" writer.

 Becoming a published writer ought to be the goal for all of my blogging.
 This current blog produces the raw material that can then be edited into more substantial posts for the [pulamusic.com](http://www.pulamusic.com) blog.
 Those posts, ultimately, can lead to better and more consistently produced writing.